 This is a big one: The act of obsessively checking your phone every two minutes is a party faux pas—even at a work function.
 You can bet your boss won’t be thrilled if he’s trying to talk to you, and you’re staring at your iPhone the whole time.
 Checking Instagram can wait.
 Similarly, do not post any status updates, tweet about your boss in real time, or snap any candid pics of colleagues when they’re not looking.
 That’s just weird.

 10. DON’T forget to thank the organizers.

 Like any good party guest knows, thanking your hosts is good form—you’ll look polite, grateful, and mature.
-No need to make a big show of it—sending a quick email the next morning to your boss or the team that organized the event is more than enough.
+No need to make a big show of it; sending a quick email the next morning to your boss or the team who organized the event is more than enough.